-- 1. Connect USB drive or other devices that you need to format to your PC.
+Step 1.
+Connect the USB drive that you need to format to your PC.

-- 3. Select "Run as Administrator", type: diskpart and hit Enter.
+Step 3.
+Select "Run as Administrator", type: diskpart, and hit Enter.

-- 8. Type: format fs=fat32 or format fs=ntfs quick and hit Enter to reset USB drive to FAT32 or NTFS.
+Step 8.
+Type: format fs=fat32 quick or format fs=ntfs quick and hit Enter to reset USB drive to FAT32 or NTFS.